Covid-19 coronavirus: Briscoes, Mitre 10 join companies selling essential items

 Noel Leeming will include items needed for working from home and home-schooling such as computer accessories, laptops and routers.

-Toasters, kettles, ovens and fridges and replacement items like washing machines are also included, as are air purifiers and heating essentials.
+Toasters, kettles, ovens and fridges, and replacement items like washing machines are also included, as are air purifiers and heating essentials.

 Fridges and freezers, laundry, heating, kitchen, home office, printers, computers and mobile phone products are also available on the Harvey Norman website.